 - Firstly, you or your representative can file a whistleblower complaint with OSHA via mail, telephone, in person, or online at whistleblowers.gov.
 Next, OSHA will interview you to obtain information about the alleged retaliation.
 They will determine whether the allegation warrants an investigation under OSHA’s 22 different whistleblower protection statutes.

 - Secondly, if the allegation qualifies for further investigation, OSHA will assign a neutral whistleblower investigator to your case.
 The investigator will then notify the complainant, respondent, and appropriate federal partner agency that OSHA’s opening an investigation.
 Then, they will notify all parties when evidence reviews begin.
 Evidence in these cases may include the following items (if applicable):

 - Your investigator will also review relevant personnel files, contracts, work products and meeting minutes.

 OSHA expects both parties to actively participate in investigations and respond to their requests.
 In addition, each party can respond to the other’s allegations and positions.
 Just know that the time it takes to complete a whistleblower investigation usually varies.

 If you need assistance reporting your employer for workplace safety and health violations, we can help.
 And if your employer retaliates against you, file a whistleblower complaint.
 Reach out to an expert advocate today for help navigating this procedure.
 Our network of experienced workers’ comp lawyers are happy to schedule a free, confidential meeting and answer all your questions.
 Most importantly, you’ll never pay anything for professional help with your claim unless that attorney helps you win.
-If that happens, you’ll only pay a small, one-time fee deducted from your lump-sum payment.
-Ready to see if you may qualify?
-Click the button below to start your free workers’ compensation benefits evaluation now!
+If that happens, then you’ll only pay a small, one-time fee.

 Get Your Free Benefits Evaluation